umbraco/UmbracoDocs/Reference/Routing/custom-controllers.md

 ### Example: Hijacking route requests to a 'product' page

-If the Umbraco site has 'product' pages created from a Document Type called 'Product Page' with alias 'productPage'.
+In the following example, the Umbraco site has a set of 'product' pages created from a Document Type called 'Product Page' with alias 'productPage'.

 Then, creating a custom locally declared controller in the Umbraco MVC web application project (or App_Code folder for website projects) named 'ProductPageController'.